Komitee gegen den Vogelmord e. V.

 Bird catcher (left) attacks CABS members (Italy, 1983)

-In Belgium CABS members regularly run the gauntlet during protest marches in Malmedy, Eupen, Verviers and around the German-Belgian border.
-Almost every weekend during the autumn saw skirmishes between conservationists and the hunting fraternity.
-Armed with whistles and sirens CABS members draw up along the border, where on the Belgian side poachers had set up nets and decoys as outlawed under the EU directive.
-A flocks of birds approached the conservationists noisy alarms trigger the birds to alter their path and therefore avoid the poachers’ nets.
-This was often met with extreme aggression from poachers armed with pitchforks attacking the demonstrators.
+In Belgium, CABS members regularly ran the gauntlet during protest marches in Eupen, Verviers or Malmedy and on the German-Belgian border.
+Almost every weekend there were skirmishes between conservationists and the angry bird trappers.
+Armed with whistles and sirens CABS members would draw up along the border, where on the Belgian side poachers had set up nets and decoys as outlawed under the Birds Directive.
 Unperturbed the activists would regularly run into the Belgian territory amongst the chaos and take the nets and decoys.
 The main goal was always achieved: the media interest around this so called ‘Bird War’ brought the subject to the attention of the entire nation.
 The downside being a few broken noses, sore ribs, black eyes and even a few pot shots taken in our direction.

-At the end of the eighties the mood against the trapping of wild birds began to shift in the right direction.
+At the end of the 1980s, the mood against bird trapping began to tip in the right direction.
 The government of the neighbouring North Rhine-Westphalia put pressure together with the Belgians in favour of abolishing the ‘tradition’.
-In 1988, following an official environmental complaint from CABS, the European Court prosecuted the Belgian government for the violations of the EU birds directive.
+In 1988, following an official environmental complaint from CABS, the European Court prosecuted the Belgian government for the violations of the EC Birds Directive.

-1985 saw the first CABS bird protection camps in Italy: Initially, the main aim between the German and Italian NGOs was the dismantling and collection of illegal nets and trapping paraphernalia in Brescia.
-Police support as established since the late 90s was not available at the time and so dozens of our volunteers endured a number of hostile incidents of broken bones such as at the Colle San Zeno in 1987 and in Treviso Bresciano in 1988 (both Lombardy).
-Shattered windscreens and slashed vehicle tyres were the order of the day.
+In 1985, the first real CABS bird protection camp was held in Brescia/Italy: after previous excursions in 1983 and 1984, German and Italian committee members came together for the first time to scour the mountains and collect traps and nets.
+Initially, these are only weekend actions and the strategy was limited to neutralising as many of the prohibited traps as possible.
+Police support, as established since the late 1990s was not available at the time and so dozens of our volunteers endured a number of hostile incidents of broken bones such as in 1987 at Colle San Zeno and 1988 in Treviso Bresciano (both Lombardy).
+Shattered windscreens and slashed tyres were the order of the day.

-Given the professional manner with which the incidents were met, we received the accolade of the federal government.
-In 1987, Federal Environment Minister Klaus Töpfer acknowledged CABS as an official nature protection NGO.
-In line with public interests, this title authorised us to submit comments on nation-wide planning projects and be consulted on legislation.
+Given the professional manner with which the incidents were met, we received an accolade from the federal government.
+In 1987, Federal Environment Minister Klaus Töpfer acknowledged the Committee Against Bird Slaughter (CABS) as an official nature protection NGO.
+In line with public interests, this title authorised us to submit expert opinions on nationwide planning projects and to be consulted on legislation.

 1990-1994 The first successes

-In Italy, the campaign which had started in 1975 led to the first major stages of victory: 13 years after the adoption of the EU birds directive, Italy introduced a new hunting law in 1992.
-Many bird species - such as Brambling and other finches - were placed under nature protection, bird trapping with nets and traps was prohibited and the hunting season shortened to four months as well as outlawing the sale of shot birds.
+In Italy, too, the campaign, which began in 1975, led to a first major victory: in 1992, Italy enacted a modern hunting law - many bird species are placed under nature protection, bird trapping with traps and nets is banned, the hunting season was shortened to four months and the sale of shot birds was also prohibited.

-In 1994 CABS filed a lawsuit in Milan against two of these ‘special’ permits.
-Administrative (Crown equivalent) Court of Lombardy agreed with our findings and called a stop to finch hunting and trapping.
-Making us loyal customers for over 20 year to the Administrative Courts.
-However, it’s the pro hunting regional governments which continue to issue new permits every year, even until the present day.
+In 1994, CABS filed a lawsuit in Milan to file a lawsuit against two of these special permits.
+The Administrative Court of Lombardy agreed with our findings and stopped finch hunting and bird trapping.
+A great success – one that has made us loyal customers of the courts for around 20 years.
+Because the hunting-friendly regional governments will continue to issue dozens of such special permits every year well into the new millennium, which we continued to fight against.
+This will not end until 2014.

 1995 - 1999 Autumn under palm trees and pines